moonji-spoonji/Results-Summary-Component/README.md

 ### Continued development

 One thing I would like to work on more is Figma design.
-Though unrelated, I think workingn with Figma will help me to better plan out how to code it.
+Though unrelated, I think working with Figma will help me to better plan out how to code it more structurally.

 ## Author